 - 16. The Committee is asked to agree final recommendations as outlined below and to agree to the Chair presenting this report to Cabinet as representing the Committee's findings and recommendations from the review process. - 1.
 That the funding position for highway maintenance continues to be monitored, with further sessions for members arranged as appropriate - 2.
 That options for closing the shortfall in highway maintenance funding continue to be investigated - 3.
-That arrangements for keeping local members informed of highway repair and maintenance activity in their ward are reviewed to ensure action is prioritised in order of safety and importance.

-- 4. That current policies aimed at reducing traffic growth and encouraging sustainable modes of transport are maintained - 5.
-That the benefits of joint working between the Council and the Police in the areas of road safety and speed enforcement are recognised and opportunities are taken to improve the effectiveness and build on existing relationships.
-Tothis end the Chair of the Committee to write to the Police and Crime Commisioner to express the Committees concerns about the impact the reduction of resources for speed enforcement has had on the safety of Gateshead's roads - 6 That an update of progress against the actions identified is reported back to Committee on an annual basis.
+That arrangements for keeping local members informed of highway repair and maintenance activity in their ward are reviewed - 4.
+That current policies aimed at reducing traffic growth and encouraging sustainable modes of transport are maintained - 5.
+That the benefits of joint working between the Council and the Police in the areas of road safety and speed enforcement are recognised and opportunities are taken to improve the effectiveness and build on existing relationships. - 6 That an update of progress against the actions identified is reported back to Committee on an annual basis.